victorreisenauer/Findus/README.md

 Infrastructure layer:
 The infrastructure layer is composed of two parts - low-level data sources and high level repositories.
 Additionally, this layer holds data transfer objects (DTOs).
 It deals with APIs, Firebase libraries, databases and device sensors.

+Other design patterns to keep in mind:

+Facade:
+used for connecting two or more interfaces into one unified interface.
+It is on the same layer level as Repositories, so it should not let any Exceptions permittate to "higher" layers.